applicaster/zapp-player-plugin-brightcove/about.md

-*Built with love by the Applicaster Owned Plugins Team*
+*Made with love by the Applicaster Owned Plugins Team*

 **Supports:** *iOS, Android*
-*Current Version: 1.1 *
+*Current Version: 1.2*

 **About**